lucastls/odoo-applicant-test/README.md

 #### Rules:
 * An employee can only have one department assigned.

 * Add a sql file named "employees.sql" to this repository at root folder.
-Do not make a database backup, use the sql scrit that you are used to build the database.
+Do not make a database backup, use the sql script that you are used to build the database.
 * Make a commit with the label "[+] employee database schema"

 ### 2. Odoo I